irishgordo/harvester-wiki/Example:-Adding-new-API-object-types-and-controllers.md

-# Adding new API object types and controllers

 Here's an example of how to add new API object types and controllers.
 Assume that we want a new resource type called DownloadURL.
 If a DownloadURL resource is created, the Harvester server tries to download from that URL.

 1. Add a `/pkg/apis/harvesterhci.io/v1beta1/downloadurl.go` file